formthefog/formation/virtual_anycast_implementation_plan.md

   - [x] Create IP-level health status tracking system
   - [x] Modify DNS resolution to exclude unhealthy IPs
   - [x] Add observability for health-based DNS filtering decisions (basic logging implemented)
-  - Future enhancement: Implement health-based TTL adjustment
+  - [ ] Implement variable TTL adjustment based on health status
+  - [ ] Enhance regional health degradation handling
-  - Future enhancement: Integrate DNS health metrics with form-node-metrics
+  - [ ] Integrate DNS health metrics with form-node-metrics for unified observability
+  - [ ] Create dashboard visualizations for DNS health filtering operations

+### Integration with Bootstrap Process
+- [x] Enhance bootstrap process to use GeoDNS through `form-dns`
+- [x] Update the join process to leverage health-aware DNS
+- [x] Create documentation for the new bootstrap approach

+### Enhanced Metrics and Observability
+- [ ] Improve logging for DNS resolution decisions
+- [ ] Add metrics collection for DNS resolution patterns
+- [ ] Create a dashboard for DNS health and performance

+### DNS Configuration Management
+- [ ] Implement a configuration framework for DNS settings
+- [ ] Create management API for DNS configuration
+- [ ] Develop validation and error checking for DNS settings

-### BGP Development Environment
+### BGP Development Environment (Optional)
 - [x] Create test environment with multiple virtual nodes for BGP testing
-- Evaluate BGP daemon options (BIRD, FRRouting, GoBGP)
+- [ ] Evaluate BGP daemon options (BIRD, FRRouting, GoBGP)
-- Set up initial BGP configuration templates
+- [ ] Set up initial BGP configuration templates
-- Develop the virtual Anycast IP allocation mechanism
+- [ ] Develop the virtual Anycast IP allocation mechanism

-### Health Monitoring Extensions
-- Analyze existing metrics in `form-node-metrics` and `form-state`
-- Define routing-specific health metrics and thresholds
-- Implement BGP session monitoring
-- Create route advertisement/withdrawal logic based on health status

-### Integration with Existing Components
-- Enhance bootstrap process to use GeoDNS through `form-dns`
-- Integrate health monitoring with routing decisions
-- Extend `form-rplb` for Anycast-aware load balancing
-- Implement form-state extensions for BGP/Anycast state management

-### Codebase Structure
-- Create the `form-bgp-overlay` crate
-- Design the integration points with existing Formation code
-- Develop shared data structures for routing information
-- Implement secure communication channels for configuration

 These work streams can proceed in parallel, with regular integration points to ensure compatibility between components.
 The focus is on enhancing existing capabilities rather than building new systems from scratch or integrating with external services.